 In addition to hidden costs there are also the questions of security that need to be considered.
-When utilizing a public cloud you are sharing that space with others, if one user’s data is compromised, your clients’ data could be as well.
+When utilising a public cloud you are sharing that space with others, if one user’s data is compromised, your clients’ data could be as well.
 It is possible to set up a private, single-tenant environment in a public cloud.
 However, it comes with additional costs, which impact your bottom line.

 Benefits of an All-In-One Solution Provider

 All-in-one solutions make billing straightforward, with a single flat fee that includes cloud storage, compute, and restore costs.
 This provides a straightforward customer experience and ensures predictable margins on services delivered.
 This can be a benefit for MSPs, because it keeps OPEX costs predictable.
 It makes billing clients for BCDR services simple and ensures margins on services remain consistent.

 Single, predictable monthly fee for cloud storage and compute

 Predictable cloud compute performance during disaster recovery operations